Communist Party of the Philippines: Publications

 Ang Bayan (The People) is the official news publication of the Communist Party of the Philippines.
-The first issue was published in May 1969 and has been in continuous publication ever since.
-Currently, Ang Bayan releases new issues on a bimonthly basis, every 7th and 21st of the month, with special issues.
-Ang Bayan is published in Filipino, with English, Waray, Hiligaynon, Bisaya, and Ilocano translations available.
+The first issue was published in May 1969 and the paper has been published periodically ever since.
+Starting September 2000, Ang Bayan has regularly released new issues on a bimonthly basis, every 7th and 21st of the month.
+Since the 2000s it is being published in Filipino, with English, Waray, Hiligaynon, Bisaya, and Ilocano translations available.

-The CPP also publishes regional publications written in local languages.
-These are: